Jesus sees our Pain (Luke 8:40-48)

 - This word can mean healing but its greater sense is that of salvation.

-- Her faith to come to Jesus has got her not just healing for her physical body but also salvation.
+- Her faith to come to Jesus has brought her not just healing for her physical body but also salvation.